Adson-Gomes-Oliveira/Codeleap_Network/README.md

 ```
 >After successfully clone, enter in directory and use `npm install`.

->Use `npm start` to start a server of that appication.
+>Use `npm start` to start a server of that application.

 </details>